7 Tips for Designing Romantic Victorian Beaded Jewelry

-I’ve just started watching the PBS series about the epic life of Queen Victoria.
-I must say I’m already smitten with this beautifully crafted period drama, with its intriguing storyline, gorgeous costuming, and spectacular scenery!
-Oh, and the jewelry of course!
+The epic story of Queen Victoria’s life is told in the beautifully crafted period drama PBS series called Victoria, which premiered in 2017.
+I’m smitten with this series (third season on the way!), with its intriguing storyline, gorgeous costuming, and spectacular scenery!
+Oh, and the jewelry, of course!
 And I’ve picked up such a great tip when thinking about designing my own jewelry.
 Take a look at what was worn during various historical periods.
-What a great springboard for incredible elegant yet wearable beaded jewelry designs!
+What a great springboard for incredible, elegant, yet wearable beaded jewelry designs!

 1. When in Doubt, Add a Little Lace!